-Absolute beginner.
 This module is offered to students with no prior knowledge of Japanese.
 Please note, final year students are not normally permitted to take non-accelerated beginners modules.

 This 30 credit module is also available for 24 credits.

-Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
-A substantial amount of independent study is therefore required.
+Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study over the course of this module is 240 hours.
+10 hours of study a week on average will be required including independent study.

 Japanese for Busy People: Kana Version Bk.
 1, Revised 3rd Edition, AJALT, Kodansha International 2012 ISBN-13: 978-1568363851 (Please note that there are similarly titled books.
 Please do not buy an old 1995 version or Romanised version.)Japanese for Busy People I Workbook Bk.1 AJALT, Kodansha International 2012,ISBN-13: 978-1568363998

 The module provides a general foundation in the language.
 Students will develop and practise basic reading and writing, listening and speaking skills.
 Students will acquire a grounding in essential grammar and gain an insight into Japanese society.

 By the end of the module, students should be able to:

 General: Carry out communicative tasks with basic language proficiency in predictable social situations, using basic grammar and vocabulary.

 - apply a basic knowledge of grammar

 - gain insight into everyday life in Japan